-These Vegan Protein Guacamole Stuffed Sweet Potatoes with Spicy Crispy Chickpeas are a perfect balanced meal with protein, fibre, healthy fat and carbs!
+These vegan stuffed sweet potatoes with high protein guacamole are a perfectly balanced vegan meal with protein, fibre, healthy fat and carbs!

-This recipe is based on my usual avocado hack where I like to add beans to my avocado toast to bulk up the protein and fibre.
+These vegan stuffed sweet potatoes are based on my usual avocado hack where I like to add beans to my avocado toast to bulk up the protein and fibre.
 I basically just puree some white beans together with avocado, and limes, then stir in some tomatoes, jalapenos and cumin.
 That alone is so delish, you’re going to want extra protein guacamole for eating with veggies and chips.
-But don’t stop there.

-Again, you’re going to love these spicy crispy chickpeas so much you’re going to want to make a double batch and serve them as a snack.
 The key to getting spicy chickpeas super crispy is to rub the chickpeas really well to pop them out of their skins.
 You don’t have to get all of them off, but this will help them get super dry enough to crisp up.
-Another secret to making spicy crispy chickpeas is to turn the oven off and let them sit in there for an hour to fully dry out.
-Play around with the spices on these crispy chickpeas, you’re going to love the result.

 You bet!
 I recommend just putting plastic wrap directly on top of the avocado to prevent browning.